fisher-alice/johnny-five-wiki/Keypad.md

 });
 ```

-Note: the [Adafruit: Standalone 5-Pad Capacitive Touch Sensor Breakout - AT42QT1070](https://www.adafruit.com/products/1362?utm_source=j5) will not work with the keypad class, it has i2c disabled and must be used with the `Button` class instead.
+Note: the [Adafruit: Standalone 5-Pad Capacitive Touch Sensor Breakout - AT42QT1070](https://www.adafruit.com/products/1362?utm_source=j5) will not work with the `Keypad` class, it has i2c disabled and must be used with the `Button` class instead.

 #### 3x4 Keypad